MicrosoftDocs/msteams-docs/msteams-platform/get-started/get-started-nodejs-app-studio.md

 #### Host on the web using Azure

 You can host your sample app on any web service that you have access to, such Azure where you can host this app for free.
 See [Host your .NET Teams app in Azure](~/get-started/get-started-nodejs-in-azure) for detailed instructions using this sample.
+Once your app is hosted, make a note of the URL.
+You will need this later when you deploy your app to teams.

 #### Host locally using ngrok